Broken Symmetries in Quasi-2D Charged Systems via Negative Dielectric Confinement

-The analytical form of $g(k, z, z_s)$ indicates that the Sommerfeld integral Eq.~\eqref{eq:G_point_charge} has non-trival behaviors.
+\textit{Theoretical origin for oscillations.}-- Eq.~\eqref{eq:G_point_charge} shows that the Green's function can be represented as a Sommerfeld integral, and the analytical form of $g(k, z, z_s)$ indicates that it has non-trival behaviors.
 Clearly, $g(k, z, z_s)$ is divergent at $k=k_0$ (given in Eq.~\eqref{eq:k0}), and as $\gamma_1\gamma_2$ increases to be larger than 1, $k_0$ will shift onto the positive real axis, then the Sommerfeld integral needs to be renormalized.
 Notice that when~$k \to k_0$, the divergent factor has the property

 so that~$k_0$ is a first-order pole and the Cauchy principal value exists.
 Then Eq.~\eqref{eq:G_point_charge} for~$\gamma_1 \gamma_2 > 1$ cases is given by

 which can be calculated numerically.
 In what follows, we analyze the oscillatory behavior~(for more details, see Supplementary Information (SI)~\cite{SI}).
 First, the Green's function consists of integrals of the following general form